Thin-shell concentration for convex measures: Introduction

 A random vector with an $s$-concave distribution is called $s$-concave.
-The linear image of a $s$-concave measure is also $s$-concave.
-It is known that any semi-norm of an $n$-dimensional vector with a $s$-concave distribution has moments up to the order $p<-1/s$ (see \cite{Bo1} and \cite{AGLLOPT}).
-Since we are interested in comparison of moments with the moment of order 2, we will always assume that $-1/2<s\leq 0$, which corresponds to $\alpha>n+2$.
+The linear image of an $s$-concave random vector is also $s$-concave.
+We say that a random vector is full-dimensional if its distribution is full-dimensional.
+It is known that any semi-norm of an $s$-concave random vector with $s< 0$ has moments of all order $p\in (0,-1/s)$ (see \cite{Bo1} and \cite{AGLLOPT}).
+The Euclidean norm of an $s$-concave random vector $X$ has a finite moment of order 2 if and only if $s>-1/2$.
+Since we are interested in comparison of moments of the Euclidean norm with the moment of order 2, we will always assume that $-1/2<s< 0$.